Tel. +1 (514) 887-7871

 In a nutshell, the EU and UK REACH registration and authorization systems are being managed separately.
 Then the UK and the EU are developing two distinct chemical databases.

-As a result, importers will have specifically disclosed the chemicals in both the UK and the EU registration systems.
+As a result, importers will have to specifically disclose the chemicals in both the UK and the EU registration systems.

 For example, if you import a specific SVHC in your articles, in quantities exceeding 1 ton per year in the UK and the EU, then you will have to register this SVHC in both databases.
 Nevertheless, this type of registration benefits from a grandfathering process of up to 6 years.